julien-arino/R-for-modellers/index.md

 ### "Vignettes"

+These are small snapshots ("vignettes") meant to illustrate a technique.
-Please note that the slides here are inherently a work in progress.
-I will be updating them from time to time to reflect a better understanding of the material, new packages, etc.
+Material here is inherently work in progress.
+I will be updating the vignettes from time to time to reflect a better understanding of the material, new packages, etc.
-Contrary to other courses I have posted, these are small snapshots ("vignettes") meant to illustrate a technique, so slide sets and videos vary greatly in length.
+The vignettes and videos vary greatly in length.
-Also note that the order of the vignettes is, for the most part, not really relevant.
+Their order is, for the most part, not really relevant.

+Vignettes for which videos are available are marked with a YouTube logo and are more complete than those without.

 <ul>
 {% for file in site.pages %}